-Before asking yourself the million dollar question of personal finance, you should ask yourself the following questions:
+Before asking yourself the million dollar question of personal finance, should you pay off debt or invest, you should ask yourself the following questions:

-- Do you have enough money each month to cover your debt?
+- Do you have enough money each month to cover your debt payments?
 Do you have additional money at the end of each month to invest?

 - How much debt do you have?
 What are the interest rates?
 Do you feel debt has a grip on your life or finances?

-- If you have money, will you actually invest it?
+- If you have extra money available to you, will you actually invest it?
 Or will you spend it?

 - Do you have an emergency fund?